 “We’re looking at a range of options for powertrains,” he added.
-“Hybrid technology could well be on the cards, especially because it would help with emission management, but we would want it to retain its off-road values.
+“Hybrid technology could well be on the cards, especially because it would help with emissions management, but we would want it to retain its off-road values.

-“Pure EV is also a possibility, we’re looking at everything and haven’t closed anything off.
+“Pure EV is also a possibility.
+We’re looking at everything and haven’t closed anything off.
 I’d be very surprised if a diesel option wasn’t part of that,” Crotty said.

 As for styling, Crotty confirmed it will have the “spirit of the Defender” but it won’t be a lookalike.

 “It won’t be a modern SUV,” he said.
-“It will be much more like an old-style very rugged off-roader.”
+“It will be much more like an old-style, very rugged off-roader.”

-Crotty accepted that the project is a risk but maintained that it had the full backing of the company and it was determined to make it a profitable success.
+Crotty accepted that the project is a risk, but maintained that it had the full backing of the company and it was determined to make it a profitable success.